yzzhang-cs/code-salon/README_template.md

 The `amqp_server.*` programs all listen on the `rpc_queue` queue.
 When a request comes in, they decode the JSON, extract the argument (`"string"`), calculate the length of the string, create a response (containing the `"length"`), encode it as JSON, and send it back to the requester.

 All of these programs can interact with each other: you can start any of the `amqp_server.*` programs, and run any of the `amqp_client.*` programs to ask it to calculate a string length.

+## SWIG Example

+The `swig-demo/` directory contains an example of using [SWIG](http://www.swig.org/) to call a C function from another language.
+The README file in that directory gives details on how to build and run the code.